 If I had a vaccination last year, will I need another one?

 Yes.
 This is because different strains of flu circulate every year, and the vaccine is manufactured to provide immunity against the most common flu virus strains in circulation in a particular year.
 (As stipulated by WHO)

 Can everyone receive the flu vaccine?

-The majority of people can safely receive the flu vaccination.
+Whilst the pharmacist will conduct a personal assessment on the day, the majority of people can safely receive the flu vaccination.

-You will not be vaccinated if you are ill with a fever on the day of vaccination.
+If you are ill with a fever on the day of vaccination.

 People often state location and convenience as reasons for not having a flu jab.
 Unfortunately, this often includes people that are considered to be in “at risk” groups.

 The NHS provides a free flu service to all patients at risk.
 However, for the remainder of the population, the availability of a consistent private service is poor.

 Time factors influence people’s decision to get vaccinated or not.
 After all, taking time off to spend in a surgery waiting room is often difficult during the working day.
 In the current economic climate, even the smallest reduction in productivity can translate into a significant loss of profit for your business.